RoffelKartoffel/cmanager/README.md

 Go to `File -> Import -> Gradle -> Gradle Project`, click `Next`, set the `Project root directory` by navigating to the root directory of the git repository and finally click `Finish`.

-If you have not run `gradlew build` yet, run the `build` task from the `Gradle Tasks` view and refresh the project afterwards, to create the generated source code files.
+If you have not run `gradle build` yet, run the `build` task from the `Gradle Tasks` view and refresh the project afterwards, to create the generated source code files.

 ### JAR

-To create a JAR file, run `gradlew jar`.
+To create a JAR file, run `gradle jar`.
 The JAR file will be located in `build/libs`.

 ## Usage

 ### Starting the application with Gradle

-Run `gradlew run` from the root directory of the git repository.
+Run `gradle run` from the root directory of the git repository.